 Rutgers University Student Assembly v.
 Middlesex County Board of Elections and Daniel Frankel, Commissioner of Registration of Middlesex County, A-4318-14; Supreme Court Docket No. 078044.

-We are a member of the Fair Districts New Jersey coalition, led by the League of Women Voters of New Jersey, which seeks to ensure that New Jersey’s Congressional and legislative districts are drawn in a way that is transparent, representative, and impartial.
-The coalition formed in late 2018, in response to legislative efforts to amend the redistricting sections of the state Constitution for the seeming purpose of locking in the Democratic Party’s partisan advantage.
-In December 2018, we issued a statement on the proposed amendment, urging that it be rejected in favor of a plan to establish an independent, citizen-based commission for redistricting and reapportionment, rather than one based on party affiliation.
+New Jersey Appleseed is a member of the Fair Districts New Jersey coalition, which seeks to ensure that New Jersey’s legislative districts are drawn in a way that is transparent, representative, and impartial.
+The coalition, led by the League of Women Voters of New Jersey, formed in late 2018, in response to legislative efforts to amend the redistricting sections of the state Constitution for the seeming purpose of locking in the Democratic Party’s partisan advantage.
+In December 2018, NJ Appleseed issued a statement on the proposed amendment, urging that it be rejected in favor of a plan to establish an independent, citizen-based commission for redistricting and reapportionment, rather than one based on party affiliation.
 Fortunately, the proposed amendment was withdrawn in the face of widespread opposition.

 NJ Appleseed Executive Director Renée Steinhagen and board member Flavio Komuves spoke at several of a series of public forums held throughout the state by Fair Districts New Jersey in January and February 2019.
 The forums included a power point presentation entitled Redistricting Reform Best Practices for a Fairer New Jersey.